The Changes in the Big Beautiful Bill to ACA and the Opportunities They Present to Agents – Part 2

 Opportunity for Agents

-Set automation reminders for your $0 Premium clients to receive about verifying their eligibility with the Marketplace.
+Set automation reminders for your $0 Premium clients to help them verify their eligibility with the Marketplace.
 If a client falls out of compliance, contact them directly, walking them through what they must do, maybe even as they do it with you on the phone.

 Prohibits Coverage of Gender Affirming Care as an Essential Health Benefit (EHB) (effective January 1, 2027)